Dallas Field Sobriety Test Lawyers

 Dallas DWI defense lawyer, Deandra Grant, has completed 24 hours of training in Standardized Field Sobriety Tests by a NHTSA (National Highway Traffic Safety Administration) certified instructor.
 Deandra has also completed the NHTSA Field Sobriety Testing Instructor Course and has taught her own SFST instructor courses to other attorneys.
 What this means is that she is able to carefully review an officer's report on field sobriety tests and cross-examine the officer in court in order to determine whether the test was actually conducted properly.
 As such, Attorney Grant may be able to effectively prove that the field sobriety test results do not indicate that the defendant was actually intoxicated.

 If you or someone you know has been arrested for DWI, do not wait to contact our firm.
-At Hamilton Grant PC, our Dallas lawyers are fully committed to protecting your rights and challenging field sobriety test results in order to help you reach a positive case outcome.
+At Deandra Grant Law, our Dallas lawyers are fully committed to protecting your rights and challenging field sobriety test results in order to help you reach a positive case outcome.